GoogleCloudPlatform/applied-ai-engineering-samples/ai-infrastructure/tpu-training-on-gke/examples/xpk/README.md

 If you don't want this layering behavior, you can specify the image to use through the `--docker-image` parameter.

-In our examples, we will set the `--base-docker-image` to the [MaxText training image](../README.md) build as part of prerequisites for running examples.
+In our examples, we will set the `--base-docker-image` to the [MaxText training image](../README.md) that was built as part of prerequisites for running examples.
 Make sure that you have a working installation of **docker** before running the below examples.

 Recall that if you utilized the automated setup with the default settings, the path to your Artifact Registry is: